 Kim received her Bachelor’s degree in Psychology and English from Lipscomb University in 2008.
 She became acquainted with the Vanderbilt Kennedy Center during her senior practicum experience, where she assisted at the Kennedy Center and TRIAD, working with projects to study Autism Spectrum Disorder (ASD) detection and intervention.
 She has worked for Vanderbilt KidTalk for the past four years as a data analyst and coordinator, working with children who have language delays and ASD.

-Tara Hixson, MSW – Research Analyst
+Tara Hixson, MSW – Interventionist

-Tara is a Research Analyst for the Down syndrome project.
+Tara is an Interventionist for the Down syndrome project.
 She graduated with her Master’s degree from Baylor University’s School of Social Work with a concentration in children and families and a specialization in military families.
 Prior to graduate school, Tara received a Bachelor’s degree in Psychology with an emphasis in Developmental Psychology.
 Tara has worked as a research assistant in the Infant and Child Development Lab at Wayne State University, as well as on the Military Family Coping Project at Baylor University.
 She has several years of experience working with children and families in a variety of settings.

 Jodi Heidlage, M.Ed. – Interventionist